wrouesnel/dns-config/README.md

 key.com
 ```

-The depth of the search can be limited by use of command `--required-suffix` commandline
+The depth of the search can be limited by use of command `--required-suffix`
-option e.g. `dns-config --required-suffix example.com` would limit the search to
+commandline option e.g. `dns-config --required-suffix example.com` would
-go no further then `key.example.com`.
+limit the search to go no further then `key.example.com`.

 Multiple output formats are supported.
-The most powerful is `json` which allows
+The most powerful is `json` which
-key queries to fed directly into a templating engine for writing more
+allows key queries to fed directly into a templating engine for writing
-sophisticated config files.
+more sophisticated config file formats.

+## Flags in Detail

 ## More Help